kuniyoshi/Tima/README.md

 - notify when daily measurement finished
 - rename export json name
-- rename work to work color or other
 - change from alert to sheet
 - change color to appcolor, swiftui.color to color
 - add work list view, it can edit each works